gbraad/resume/resume.md

 ## Background

-  Gerard is a multi-disciplinary developer with a broad range of technical talents.
+  Gerard is a passionate developer with a broad range of technical talents.
 Experienced in developing software for different form-factors, and in different programming and scripting languages.
 More than 10 years experience in developing applications targeting the web, mobile and desktop.
 Moreover, he shows excellent technical skills in a wide-range of principles from software delivery, continuous integration and deployment, to testing and performance tuning.

   An active consultant for Linux and Open Source in China and as part of this I hold lectures on software development and Open Source.